GiorgiaVitanza/GiorgiaVitanza/README.md

 - 👋 Hi, I’m @GiorgiaVitanza
-- 👀 I’m interested in Mathematics
+- 👀 I’m interested in Mathematics, computer science, Data Science, Machine Learning, Artificial Intelligence
 - 🌱 I’m currently learning lots of things!
-- 💞️ I’m looking to collaborate on an European project
+- 💞️ I’m looking for a new job.
 - 📫 How to reach me vitanzagiorgia2@gmail.com

 <!---